aws-samples/amazon-dynamodb-labs/content/design-patterns/ex1capacity/Step7.en.md

 The following image shows the write capacity metric for the `logfile_gsi_low` table.
 Note that the consumed writes (the blue line) were lower than the provisioned writes (red line) for the table during the test.
 This tells us the base table had sufficient write capacity for the surge of requests.

+_Note: It may take a few minutes for the Provisioned Capacity (red line) to show up in the graphs._

 ![Write capacity metric for the table](/images/image2.jpg)

 The following image shows the write capacity metric for the global secondary index.
 Note that the consumed writes (the blue line) were higher than the provisioned writes (red line) for the global secondary index during the test.
 This tells us the GSI was woefully under-provisioned for the requests it received.